Telugu Americans: Social issues

 Telugu Americans have suffered from hate crimes in America.
 The most notable of these incidents was the 2017 Olathe, Kansas shooting, in which a white supremacist, Adam Purinton, harassed two Telugu immigrants, Srinivas Kuchibhotla and Alok Madasani, under the pretense that they were Iranians and or illegal immigrants.
 Purinton proceeded to shoot them, killing Kuchibhotla and wounding Madasani, as well as Ian Grillot, a White American who had come to their defense.

-Aishwarya Thatikonda, a Telugu immigrant from Hyderabad, and Dallas resident, was a victim of the 2023 Allen, Texas outlet mall shooting.
+Aishwarya Thatikonda, a Telugu immigrant from Hyderabad and a Dallas resident, was a victim of the 2023 Allen, Texas outlet mall shooting.